As fireworks complaints rattle cities across the country, police promise to push back

 In some cases, local rules can be stricter than state ones, which is the case in New York City and some surrounding counties.
 Iowa legalized setting off fireworks in 2017, but Dubuque’s city council outlawed the activity within its own jurisdiction that same year.

-In Dubuque, McClimon said, police received 42 complaints about fireworks between June 1 and June 24 last year — and that increased to 221 over the same period this year.
+In Dubuque, McClimon said, police received 42 complaints about fireworks from June 1 to June 24 last year — and that increased to 221 over the same period this year.

 “We’re all kind of scratching our heads,” McClimon said.
 It’s unclear to anyone why the numbers have jumped, “but it’s definitely up.”